intel/llvm/sycl/doc/Assert.md

    3. Assert information is stored into assert buffer
    4. Kernel continues running
  - Host side:
-   1. A distinct thread is launched no later than the point of enqueue of the of kernel with assertions
+   1. A distinct thread is launched no later than the point of enqueue of the first kernel with assertions
    2. This thread polls the enqueued kernels for finish and checks the assert buffer for assert data
    3. If assert data is present DPCPP Runtime calls `abort()`